What is the Normal Range for Calcium in the Blood?

+Blood calcium levels are different depending on your age with children, teenagers and young adults having higher levels of calcium than adults over age 30 or 35.
 The role of the parathyroid glands is to maintain blood calcium levels in a normal range.
-This small normal range is different for different ages.
+This small normal range for blood calcium is different for different ages as shown on the graph below.
 The green area on this graph shows how the normal range for blood calcium changes as we go through life.
 The bottom X axis is our age in years, and the vertical Y axis is the amount of calcium in the blood.
 Note how the blood calcium increases quite dramatically when we are teenagers and growing bone (and getting taller).
 At age 26 our bones are the strongest and most dense (have the most calcium in them), and from that point on, the hormone changes in our bodies causes the amount of calcium in our blood to decrease.
 By the time we are 35 we should have most of our calcium levels below 10.2 mg/dl.
 Once we are over 40, we should not have calcium levels above 10.0 or 10.1.
 Almost all people over 40 have calcium levels "in the 9's".
+If you are in Europe and Canada, the high limit of normal calcium is 2.5 mmol/l.

 Here is the BIG PROBLEM...